sdegutis/imlib-website/site/md/old-docs.md

    This allows processing and transforming basically any data in any way.

 5. **Browser-side scripts:**
-   TS/TSX files that don't start with `_` are transformed into `.js` for the browser.
+   TS/TSX files are emitted as visible output files ending in `.js` for the browser.
    This allows browser-side scripts to be conveniently written in JSX and TypeScript.
-   Note that these are compiled using ESM, so they must be imported/src'd as modules.
+   Note that these are compiled as ESM, so they must be imported/src'd as modules.
    JSX in these files are able to attach event handlers directly to the attributes.

 6. **Shared-side modules:**
    Technically, browser-side scripts can *also* be imported on the SSG side.
    The caveat is that they have different JSX semantics, and can't access Node modules.
-   In practice, this is useful for shared helpers, shared types, and non-dynamic JSX components.
+   But it's still useful for shared helpers, shared types, and non-dynamic JSX components.

 7. **Custom JSX implementations:**
    By default, imlib sites will render JSX as strings on the ssg side and DOM nodes in the browser.